Air turbulence flying

 Barry's Response - Magda:

-air movement you can't see.
-As a result of atmospheric pressures, jet streams, mountain waves, cold or warm fronts, or thunderstorms.
-During flight, passengers and crew complain of choppy feeling and may get tossed around.
+air movement.
+Due to atmospheric pressure, jet streams, mountain waves, cold or warm fronts, or thunderstorms.
+Passengers and crew may feel choppy during flights.

 1) Thermals - Heat from the sun makes warm air rise and cold air sink.